Click Here for the Infopet home page

 Can I give my dog a vegetarian diet?

-You can, but it is not advisable.
-Dogs are designed to be carnivores, and it is very difficult to feed them properly without giving them meat and fish.
+This is not advisable.
+Though it can be beneficial for dogs to eat some vegetables, they have more need for meat and fish than humans do, and it is very difficult to feed them properly without giving them at least fish and eggs.
 Working dogs on low protein vegetarian diets may be more vulnerable to anaemia than if they are fed animal-based low protein diets.

 What can research on dogs and diet tell us?

-There are authors who worry about the influence of pet food companies on research.
+Pet food companies fund research on canine nuturition.
 Check out some of the articles written by researchers in the industry and see for yourself.
 Pet food companies are trying to work out what to put in their products, and you can use their findings for your home-cooked recipes.
-Obviously pet food companies will tend to fund what's in their interests to research, so just be alert for any bias, such as a tendency to disparage home-cooked food without any differentiation between types of home-cooked food.
+Obviously pet food companies will tend to fund what's in their interests to research, for example they may not look at the long-term effects of feeding a particular foodstuff, just whether or not dogs seem OK with it for a few weeks or months.
 Use your common sense, and check out all claims, including those we make here!

-Acknowledgements: Thank you to Shelly Couvrette and Amy Dahl for informative discussions on dogs and diet
+Acknowledgements: Thank you to Diana Attwood, Shelly Couvrette, Amy Dahl and Wendy Hanson for informative discussions on dogs and diet, and to Diana for contributions to this article.

 Books